opendocsg/slw-judgments-backfill/2014_SGHC_246/report.md

 _Landlord and Tenant_ – _Subleases_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 193 of 2014 was allowed by the Court of Appeal on 2 October 2015.
-See [2015] SGCA 55.]
+See <span class="citation">[2015] SGCA 55</span>.]

 24 November 2014 Judgment reserved.